-Ministry of Education
+Ministry of Education and Child Care

-- Legislation & Policies
+- Legislation & Policy

 See how laws and regulations are used to govern administration, partnerships and operation of B.C.’s education system.